-Reductions in carrying value of certain low interest rate deferred loans in the bond funds increased from \$0.5 million to \$2.4 million.
-The increase was due to the number of Pool 3 loans closed during the fiscal year.
+Reductions in carrying value of certain low interest rate deferred loans in the bond funds decreased from \$2.4 million to \$1.8 million.
+The decrease was due to the leveling off of Pool 3 loan closings.

-The provision for loan loss expense in the bond funds decreased from 2.7 million to (1.5) million.
-Delinquencies and foreclosures have decreased over the fiscal year.
+The provision for loan loss expense in the bond funds decreased from (\$1.5) million to \$.4 million.
+Delinquencies and foreclosures have increased over the fiscal year.

-The provision for loan loss expense for the homeownership loan portfolio decreased \$2.8 million because the delinquencies increased slightly.
+The provision for loan loss expense for the homeownership loan portfolio increased \$1.9 million because the delinquencies increased.